Pittsburgh Police Officer Who Shot Antwon Rose Is Charged With Criminal Homicide

-The East Pittsburgh police officer who fatally shot an unarmed teenager, Antwon Rose, sparking protests in Pittsburgh, has been charged.
+The East Pittsburgh police officer who fatally shot an unarmed teenager Antwon Rose, sparking protests in Pittsburgh, has been charged.

-Officer Michael Rosfeld, has been charged with one count of criminal homicide, according to the court filings.
+Officer Michael Rosfeld has been charged with one count of criminal homicide, according to the court filings.
 CNN reports that the severity of the charge is ambiguous because criminal homicide includes murder, voluntary manslaughter, and involuntary manslaughter.

 The 30-year-old police officer shot the Woodland Hills High School honor student three times last week Tuesday as he fled with his back turned away from the police officers.